 The name Sixth Sun Ridaz (6SR) is a union of the Mexica (Indigenous Mexican) term of the “Sixth Sun” (New Time Cycle) and “Ridah” which is contemporary street slang, roughly comparable in context to the indigenous term “Warrior.”
-It captures the spirit of this project great in that , while it embraces the traditional, these Mexica-Tolteca teachings are expressed in a very practical and street level way.
+It captures the spirit of this project great in that , while it embraces the traditional, this project is expressed in a very practical and street level way.

-Most Mexica websites seem to be of a political/western academia nature and lacking a spiritual balance.
-And on the other hand, there are many Spiritual sites that do a lot of preaching but negate practical application for the common persons.
-Our intention is to bring freshness to what is felt to be a stagnant state of Mexica rhetoric, conversation, and representation on the web.
-Sixth Sun Riders will do it's best to plant the youth & commoner with practical and prosperous seeds of Indigenous ethics, spirituality, philosophy, worldview, and warrior skills.
-That is a Warrior in all aspects of self: Mental, Physical, Spiritual, and Emotional.
+Most Mexica websites seem to be of a political/western academia nature and lacking a spiritual balance and and on the other hand, there are many Spiritual sites that do a lot of preaching but negate practical application for the common persons.
+Our intention is to bring freshness to what is felt to be a stagnant state of Mexica reclamation rhetoric, conversation, and representation on the web.
+Sixth Sun Ridaz will do it’s best to plant the youth/commoner with practical and prosperous seeds of Indigenous ethics, spirituality, worldview, and warrior skills- that is, a Warrior in all aspects of self: Mental, Physical, Spiritual, and Emotional.

-The colonization of the Mexican area Indigenous nations was a systematic process.
+However, the colonization of the Mexican area Indigenous nations was a systematic process.
 Therefore, it is felt that the rebuilding of our self knowledge has to be done in a systematic manner.
 Most Mexicans and Central Americans know extremely little of their Indigenous heritage and need a point from which to grasp, this is the purpose of employing “Mexica” as a catch-all term.
-Once a basic spiritual, philosophical, and historical understanding is established it will serve as a healthy home base for one to venture into deeper knowledge and relationship with their specific Indigenous nation or tribe.
+Once a basic spiritual, philosophical, and historical base has been established it will serve as a healthy home base for one to venture into deeper knowledge and relationship with their specific Indigenous nation or tribe.

 There’s a saying: “You can’t get there from here.”

-The majority of expressions shared here are influenced from various Elders, Book Studies, Native Ceremonies, and Meditations.
+The majority of the “Main Teachings” shared here are influenced from various Elders I’ve worked with, Book Studies, Native Ceremonies, and Meditations.
+These teachings were shared to me by teachers who expressed them to me.
 Everything shared on this site are teachings and perspectives that have been filtered through my personal experience, open heart, and critical thinking mind.
-I only believe what is in range of what I can feel and experience.
-All of these Mexica concepts and indigenous teachings, whether oral or written, have been put to practice and test in my own life. i have found these teachings to be good, useful, and of truth.
+I only share what I have experienced for myself and have found to be of practical value.
+All of these Mexica concepts and indigenous teachings, whether oral or written, have been put into practice and test in my own life.
+These teachings have been found to be good, practical, and truthful for the pursuit of healing our communities and creating a beautiful future for Ndgns people and other like hearted people.

-People often approach me with questions and requests for advice regarding things indigenous, spiritual, and social–that is another reason why this site was created.
-There is no claiming to be an expert or being a person of any special status or association. i am still just a student of life, still falling on my ass, still being corrected and humbled by my ancestors, elders, and peers.
-Just embracing and stepping to what i feel is being asked of me by the Great Mystery- Giver of life..to share knowledge and conclusions from my heart,eyes, ears, and put them together, as best as eye know, and as best as eye can express it.. from an Indigenous Mexican in West Los and in the spirit of the ancestors:
+I dont put myself out there in that way but, I often receive requests for advice regarding things indigenous.
+Be it spiritual, social, or philosophical— that is an additional reason this site was created.
+There is no claiming to be an expert or being a person of any special status or association.
+I am still just a student of life, still falling on my ass, still being corrected and humbled by my ancestors, elders, and peers.
+I am just embracing and stepping to what i feel is being asked of me by the Giver of life..to share knowledge and conclusions from the experience of my heart, mind, eyes, ears.
+To put them together as best as eye know and can express with the following sentiment as the model:

 The wise man: a light, a torch, a stout torch that does not smoke.